nametoolong/mastodon/README.md

 # Mastodon, but quacks

-Mastodon with `streaming` replaced with [mastoduck](https://github.com/nametoolong/mastoduck).
+Mastodon with `streaming` replaced with [mastoduck](https://github.com/nametoolong/mastoduck), with another bunch of micro optimizations.
 Use at your own risk!